Microgreen Blackout Period for the Home Grower

 Microgreen Blackout Materials

-There are a lot of options available to you when it comes to blackout materials.
+There are many options available to you when it comes to blackout materials.

 You can also use a spare planting tray if the bottom configuration is the same size as the top of the tray.